susom/mirc-ctp/README.md

 ...
 ```

+Now the application needs to be placed in a Docker image.
+To create the image:

+`docker build -f Dockerfile --pull -t mirc-ctp .`

 You can now place some test DICOM studies in the directory `DICOM` and run the shell script which will anonymize the studies (all to the same anonymous MRN and Accession Number) and place them in `DICOM-ANON`

 ```